Online learning is on the rise. Even before the pandemic, the online education market is expected to reach $350 by 2025.

 Creating communities is an important aspect of growing your business.

-Mighty Networks creates a space where you can communicate and connect with your students.
-The structure is already there, and you only need to adjust some settings and add content before you can accept members into your community.
+Mighty Networks creates a space to communicate and connect with your students.
+The structure is already there, and you only need to adjust some settings and add content before accepting members into your community.

 You can make your community visible to the public, so anyone can explore and join in.